Burmese fish stew with aromatics

 3 tomatoes, chopped

-3 lb fish fillets. or whole fish cut thick with head
+3 lb fish fillets. or whole fish with a head

 Salt, to taste